 Without hygiene, every identifier would be treated as if it lived in the lexical context of the calling site.
 While this has an appealing simplicity, it quickly runs aground on the shoals of practicality.

 Let’s convert the example above into an unhygienic macro, so it invades the lexical context of the calling site.
 It won’t work, because the two identifiers named x now collide:

 “No problem—just change the macro to use an identifier with a distinct name.”
 But how?
 The macro doesn’t know anything about where it will be called, or what identifiers are already being used there.
-So there’s no way to guarantee any particular identifier will be distinct.
+So there’s no way to guarantee that any particular identifier will be distinct.
 Hygiene, by contrast, keeps lexical contexts separate, thereby eliminating the possibility of inadvertent name collisions (also known as identifier capture).

 1 2 3 4 5 6 7 8

 (define-macro (mac) #'(println "mac runs")) (define-unhygienic-macro (u-mac) #'(println "u-mac runs")) (mac) (u-mac) (module+ main (define (println thing) (error 'zombie-apocalypse-started)) (mac) (u-mac))

 "mac runs" "u-mac runs" "mac runs" error: zombie-apocalypse-started

 Within the main module, println has been redefined.
 At that point, the behavior of the hygienic macro remains consistent: thanks to hygiene, it retains the original binding of println.
 Whereas the unhygienic macro becomes unpredictable.

 More broadly, hygiene can be seen as a way of making macros more composable, which is a general design goal of functional languages.
 Macros can’t know anything about the bindings used at the calling site.
 Therefore, the best way to ensure consistent behavior is to make macro-generated code as self-contained as possible.

 For the macro writer, there are four golden rules of hygiene: